cnti-testcatalog/testsuite/RATIONALE.md

 host.”
 In other words, you should rarely, if ever, use this switch on your container command line.*
 Binnie, Chris; McCune, Rory (2021-06-17T23:58:59).
 Cloud Native Security .
 Wiley.
 Kindle Edition.

+#### *To check if any pods in the CNF use sysctls with restricted values*:
+> Sysctls can disable security mechanisms or affect all containers on a host, and should be disallowed except for an allowed "safe" subset.
+A sysctl is considered safe if it is namespaced in the container or the Pod, and it is isolated from other Pods or processes on the same Node.
+This test ensures that only those "safe" subsets are specified in a Pod.

 #### *To check for insecure capabilities*: [insecure_capabilities](USAGE.md#heavy_check_mark-to-check-for-insecure-capabilities)
 > Giving [insecure](https://hub.armo.cloud/docs/c-0046) and unnecessary capabilities for a container can increase the impact of a container compromise.